kwantlin/research-website/content/about/_index.md

         # other_info: 'graduated without first class honor, supervised by Prof. Very Cool!'
 ---

-**I** am a 2nd year Master's student in Computer Science at Princeton University, advised by [Prof. Ryan Adams][1] and [Prof. Naomi Leonard.][2]
-I am also a Visiting Postgraduate Research Fellow at the Harvard Medical AI Lab, advised by [Prof. Pranav Rajpurkar.][3]
-Previously, I received my A.B in Computer Science with a secondary in Economics and Chinese Language Citation from Harvard University, where my thesis was advised by [Prof. David Parkes.][4]
+**I** am a 1st year Ph.D. student in Computer Science at Princeton University, advised by [Prof. Ryan Adams.][1]
+I also collaborate with [Prof. Naomi Leonard][2] at Princeton and [Prof. Pranav Rajpurkar][3] at Harvard Medical School.
+Previously, I received my M.S.E. in Computer Science from Princeton University and my A.B in Computer Science (Economics Secondary) from Harvard University, where my thesis was advised by [Prof. David Parkes.][4]

 My research interests center around the design of algorithms for machine learning and multi-agent systems that are flexible, robust, and generalizable, with applications in engineering, natural sciences, and the arts.
+Recently, I'm particularly interested in decentralized morphogenesis and the joint evolution of control and morphology in nature and reproducing these properties in engineered systems.

 [1]: https://www.cs.princeton.edu/~rpa/
 [2]: https://naomi.princeton.edu/